yeungpinghei/yeungpinghei.github.io/README.md

 ## Our sample data: tones in Hong Kong English
 In this study, I want to find out if Hong Kong English is a tone language.
 According to recent studies on Hong Kong English like Wee <a href="https://muse.jhu.edu/article/621181">(2016)</a> and Gussenhoven <a href="https://doi.org/10.1093/oxfordhb/9780199777716.013.29">(2014)</a>, monosyllabic content words may have a **high** tone while monosyllabic function words may have a **low** tone.
-I want to know if that is really the case, so I asked speakers of Hong Kong English and American English to read those words, and I extracted the F0 contours they produced on Praat.
+I want to know if that is really the case, so I asked speakers of Hong Kong English and American English to read those words, and I extracted the F0 contours they produced using Praat.
-As you can see in **Figure 1**, speakers of Hong Kong English like the one here tend to produce content words like *four* with a higher pitch than function words like *for*.
+As you can see in **Figure 1**, speakers of Hong Kong English tend to produce content words like *four* with a higher pitch than function words like *for*.

 **Figure 1**.
 The F0 contour of a Hong Kong English speaker saying ***Say four again*** and ***Say for again***:
 ![Book logo](/docs/HKE_example.png)